United States Air Force's Airmen of Note perform at TPAC

 |1

-This work, United States Air Force's Airmen of Note perform at TPAC [Image 9 of 9], by SSgt Cecil Elliott II, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, United States Air Force's Airmen of Note perform at TPAC, by Capt.
+Briell Zweygardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.